zzhenglab/ai4chem/_sources/intro.md

 **This class is open to everyone and can be taken at your own pace.**

 - All tutorials are free and shareable.
-- Created for synthetic chemists with **no background in coding or math**.
+- Created for synthetic chemists with **no background in coding or data science**.
 - Focuses on **practical applications** of AI in wet lab synthesis and experimental data analysis.
 - Lecture slides are available to registered students on Canvas or upon request.